-- Downer Ending: Several episodes end this way.
+- Several episodes end this way.
 Notably, of the few times in the series when Dominic does call an inquest, it fails to satisfactorily resolve the case.

-- Quite a few cases go unsolved, and there is at least once instance of a double-case (the different sides of which was simultaneously worked by both homicide and the coroner's office) went unsolved simply because the two investigating parties never got together.
+- Quite a few cases go unsolved, and there is at least once instance of a double-case (the different sides of which were simultaneously worked by both homicide and the coroner's office) that went unsolved simply because the two investigating parties never got together.

 - Left Hanging: Inquest ends with several major plot arcs still dangling, which then continue in City Hall (so if you didn't know that there was a second series, you were screwed).
 Even then, when the show was cancelled, there were several character arcs that were never resolved.